qarmin/czkawka/README.md

 For normal use of the program, the only requirement is having GTK 3.22+.
 For CLI, Orbtk on all OS and GTK GUI on Windows, there are no special requirements.

-Precompiled binaries are here - https://github.com/qarmin/czkawka/releases/
+Precompiled binaries are available here - https://github.com/qarmin/czkawka/releases/

-You can also browse application workflows with every single commit here - https://github.com/qarmin/czkawka/actions
+You can also download the application with different commits here - https://github.com/qarmin/czkawka/actions

-If the app is not launching when clicking at a launcher, run it through a terminal.
+If the app does not run when clicking at a launcher, run it through a terminal.
 ### Cargo
-You can install Czkawka quickly from Cargo by typing `cargo install czkawka_gui`
+You can install Czkawka easily from Cargo by typing `cargo install czkawka_gui`

 ### Snap,  Flatpak, Appimage
 Still WIP, but looking for help

 ### AUR - Arch Linux Package
-Czkawka is also available in Arch Linux AUR from which it can be simply downloaded and installed on the system.
+Czkawka is also available in Arch Linux's AUR from which it can be easily downloaded and installed on the system.
 ```
 yay -Syu czkawka-git
 ```